dafny-lang/rfcs/0003-for-each.md

 ## Multiset comprehensions

 * Similar semantics as sequence comprehensions: counts the number of times a result is enumerated, but does not maintain ordering.
+* Almost free once you have sequence comprehensions implemented

 ## Ranges as first-class values